iai-callgrind/iai-callgrind/docs/src/dhat.md

 # DHAT: a dynamic heap analysis tool

-## Intro
+## Intro to DHAT

+To fully understand DHAT please read the [Valgrind docs][Dhat] of DHAT.
+Here's just a short summary and quote from the docs:

+> DHAT is primarily a tool for examining how programs use their heap
+> allocations.
+It tracks the allocated blocks, and inspects every memory access
+> to find which block, if any, it is to.
+It presents, on a program point basis,
-DHAT a is tool for examining how programs use their heap allocations.
-It tracks allocated blocks, and inspects memory accesses to show information about these blocks such as sizes, lifetimes, numbers of reads and writes, and read and write patterns.
+> information about these blocks such as sizes, lifetimes, numbers of reads and
+> writes, and read and write patterns.

+The rest of this chapter is dedicated to how DHAT is integrated into Iai-Callgrind.

+## The DHAT modes

+Iai-Callgrind supports all three modes `heap` (the default), `copy` and `ad-hoc` which can be changed on the [command-line](./cli_and_env/basics.md) with `--dhat-args=--mode=ad-hoc` or in the benchmark itself with `Dhat::args`.
+Note that `ad-hoc` mode requires [client requests](./client_requests.md) which have prerequisites.
+If running the benchmarks in `ad-hoc` mode, it is highly recommended to turn off the `EntryPoint` with `EntryPoint::None` (See next section).
+However, DHAT is normally run in `heap` mode and it is assumed that this is the mode used in the next sections.

-## Default entry point
+## The default entry point

 The DHAT default entry point `EntryPoint::Default` in library benchmarks behaves similar to [`Callgrind's